nwjs/nw.js/docs/For Users/Migration/From 0.12 to 0.13.md

 ### Window

++ There is an id to identify each window.
+This will be used to remember the size and position of the window and restore that geometry when a window with the same id is later opened.
+The default id is `.main`.
+It could be specified in [Window.open](../../References/Window.md#windowopenurl-options-callback)
 + Event `capturepagedone` of [`Window` API](../../References/Window.md#event-capturepagedone) is **deprecated**.Use the callback with the [`win.capturePage(callback [, config ])`](../../References/Window.md#wincapturepagecallback--config-) instead.
 + [Window.open](../../References/Window.md#windowopenurl-options-callback) is changed to passing the created window as the argument of the callback.
 + [Window.showDevtools](../../References/Window.md#winshowdevtoolsiframe-headless-callback) is changed to passing the created window as the argument of the callback.